Skip to main content

 Compose Preview with Koin

-The KoinApplication function is also interesting to start dedicated context for preview.
+The KoinApplication function is interesting to start dedicated context for preview.
 This can be also used to help with Compose preview:

 @Composable